CloudLabs-Samples/EduLabs/Security-ISV/PaloAlto/06-View the static content on web server.md

     ![](../images/image027.png)

-1.On the **PaloAlto VMseries Firewall** dashboard Page, Click on the ACC tab to view the data.
+1. On the **PaloAlto VMseries Firewall** dashboard Page, Click on the ACC tab to view the data.

     ![](../images/image033.png)